PaddlePaddle/Paddle/ISSUE_TEMPLATE.md

 Thank you for contributing to PaddlePaddle.
 Submitting an issue is a great help for us.
 Both Chinese and English issues are welcome.

-Before submitting the issue, there are several things should be check.
+Before submitting the issue, look over the following criteria before handing your request in.

 - [ ] Was there a similar issue submitted or resolved before?
 You could search issue in the github.
 - [ ] Did you go to the search engine for your question?